Art education: Online doctorate

 - Academic home: College of Education | Department of Learning, Teaching and Curriculum

-- Delivery mode: Blended; one year of residency required
+- Delivery mode: Blended; at least one year of residency required

 - Credit hours: 72

 *This cost is for illustrative purposes only.
 Your hours and costs will differ, depending on your transfer hours, course choices at Mizzou and your academic progress.
 See more about tuition and financial aid.

 A doctorate in art education from MU can help you expand your teaching skills and develop an expertise in conceptualizing, conducting and reporting current research topics.
 If you want to advance your career in college-level teaching, research or leadership, this may be the degree for you.

 Delivery of this program is blended.
 Most courses can be completed online, but you must complete at least three consecutive semesters on campus.